LucreciaVeron/LucreciaVeron/README.md

 ---

-### 📚 What I'm learning
+### 📚 What I've Learned

-Currently, I am taking an intensive **Modern JavaScript** course where I’m learning everything from the fundamentals to advanced topics like:
+I recently completed an intensive Modern JavaScript course where I learned everything from the fundamentals to advanced topics, including:

 - Object-Oriented Programming with **Classes** and **Prototypes**
 - Asynchronous programming with **Promises**, **Async/Await**, and handling **Fetch API**